 Lightweighting Trends in the Cardboard Box Industry

-The corrugated packaging market is proliferating, aided by the rapid growth of e-commerce and innovative in digital printing technology.
+What is lightweighting cardboard?
+The corrugated packaging market is proliferating, aided by the rapid growth of e-commerce and innovation in digital printing technology.
 The corrugated packaging market is expanding faster than ever, over against predictions that forecast a slowdown.
 The expected downturn in demand in China including the banning of contaminated recycled paper stocks has not materialised.

 E-commerce retail sales are continuing to increase, with estimates of circa 20% annual growth in e-commerce trade in Europe.
 Global online sales look to be over $5.5 trillion in 2023 with a marked impact on packaging demand in the corrugated industry representing 80% of the e-commerce market.

 The complex direct-to-consumer delivery logistics chain for– e-commerce where packages are expected to be handled 20 times in standard distribution – means there is now demand for cost-effective transit corrugated board packaging.
 The converting industry is now feeling demand from brand owners with many brands now needing the outer carton to carry their image into the home, not just the retail outlet.
 The result of this is an increased need for converters to produce high-quality graphic designs on the shipping cartons.

 As a result of growth in e-commerce, fit-to-product (FtP) or box-on-demand systems, driven by the needs of dedicated e-commerce sellers such as Amazon have seen a growth in popularity.
 This technology enables the customer to produce customised transit packaging based on the exact dimension of the product packed.
 Eliminating the need for large inventories of standard-sized boxes and the copious amounts of void fill for the end-user.

 As box -on-demand systems become more prevalent, there will be more demand for a fanfold board, finishing equipment, such as printers and sealing equipment that can operate with them.